DIY: How to Fit a Bifold Door

 If you fancy yourself as a bit of a DIYer and you’re able to fit conventional windows and doors, then you should be able to fit a bifold door without too much trouble – the crucial thing to remember is that the threshold, cill, head and jambs must be fitted level or the bifold doors won’t operate properly.
 The frame mustn’t be pulled out of shape or bowed by the fixings or by any unsupported weight from above the doors.

-Follow these simple steps to fit a bifold door:
+Follow these simple steps to fit your bifold doors:

 All four sides of the outer frame must be fixed.
 The frames are non-load bearing and no weight must be applied to the head.
 First, fit the frame into the aperture and pack it square, checking the head and cill detail to make sure there are no bows present.